davidhozic/discord-advertisement-framework/docs/source/guide/GUI/live_view.rst

 At the top of the *Live view* tab, there's also an *Execute* button with a dropdown menu.
 It allows you to define a new :class:`~daf.client.ACCOUNT` object by clicking *Edit* and load the object into the framework directly.
-However it is recommended that accounts are defined inside the :ref:`Schema tab (GUI)` and loaded by clicking the *Load selection to live* button (see :ref:`Loading schema into DAF (GUI)`).
+However it is recommended that accounts are defined inside the :ref:`Account definition / schema tab (GUI)` and loaded by clicking the
+*Load selection to live* button (see :ref:`Loading schema into DAF (GUI)`).

 .. image:: ./images/gui-live-view-add-object.png